wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

 Verified end to end on `packages/helpers` and `wex/wex-addon-app` only.
 Nothing is committed.

+Read against the three axes: **writing it** is the advanced one, the mechanism being generic and proven. **Fixing it** has been done on `wex` and, for the structure only, across the Python packages — their content remains to be written. **Reading it** has one working surface out of the five mapped.

 Next step: rectify the ~88 remaining packages, which is the first moment the whole chain runs at scale.
-Then case B (`AGENTS.md`) and case D (agents reading the app's own knowledge), which share the aggregation building block that case A just proved.
+Then phase 6, whose two command families (consultation and search, cases F and G) are the ones that make a corpus of 89 repositories usable at all; they share the aggregation building block that case A just proved, as do case B (`AGENTS.md`) and case D (agents reading the app's own knowledge).

 Still open, unrelated to the phases:
 - `dev-css` ships an empty `description`; `dev-javascript` and `dev-php` both claim